-The Chair of the Tenure and Promotion Committee will forward the recommendation to the Office of Faculty Affairs along with supporting material.
+The Chair of the Tenure and Promotion Committee will forward the recommendation to the Dean's office along with supporting material.

 The Dean or Associate Dean for Faculty Affairs will solicit input about prospective appointees from the department chair prior to forwarding the Dean's recommendation along with that of the Tenure and Promotion Committee to the Provost.